 Pankaj Advani Comments

-I am a billiard player and have been playing for the last 12 years.
-I am deeply pained when cricket gets so much attention and money while all other sport suffer.
-Pankaj Advani and Geet Seethi have won so many world tournaments but...
-How can we protest to make this deaf government hear?
+I am a billiard player from India and have been playing for the last 12 years.
+I am deeply pained when cricket gets so much attention and money while all other sports suffer.
+Pankaj Advani and Geet Seethi have won so many world billiard and snooker tournaments but the sport and its players still don't get the attention they deserve in India.

 - Vratika Pandey from Hydreabad on 11/23/2009 2:33:46 AM